Skip to main content

 if message.is_ephemeral() {

-println!("This is an ephemeral message");
+println!("This is a disappearing message");

 }